-Tax-exempt private activity bond allocations are available to municipalities and counties as well as issuing authorities.
-These entities can in turn issue bonds or other obligations to private entities with interest exempt from federal income taxation.
+Tax-exempt private activity bond (PAB) allocations are available to municipalities, counties and other issuing authorities.
+These entities can in turn issue bonds for a project so that it can be financed with a loan with interest exempt from federal income taxation.
 Privately owned water, sewer, and certain waste disposal facilities are eligible for this funding.
-Local governments with populations greater than 27,000 receive a direct allocation.
-Local governments which do not receive a direct allocation may receive an allocation from the statewide balance.
-The statewide balance can be accessed through application to the Department of Local Affairs.
+Local governments with populations greater than 20,000 receive a direct allocation.
+Local governments that do not receive a direct allocation, or that need additional allocation, may apply to the Department of Local Affairs for an allocation from the statewide balance.
 CONTACT: Ann Watts, Colorado Division of Housing, (303) 864-7820, ann.watts@state.co.us